isaacbernat/presentations/optimise/final.md

 <embed style="margin-left:-2rem" src="plots/plot_speedup14.html" width="110%" height="100%"></embed>

 ???
 Why does v13 python relative speedup (reusing calculations) seem so much better than C++?
-Because if we look at v12 (memoisation), there is a 43x speedup for C++ whereas using Python it actually slowed down the code.
+Because if we look at **v12 (memoisation), there is a 43x speedup for C++** whereas using Python it actually slowed down the code.
 That teaches us once again to measure instead of just rely on intuitions.

-Another interesting optimisation is v14 to reduce memory footprint.
-If we try to do it with maps in C++, the manner more closely analogous to Python (rather than using arrays), it turns out the code becomes many times slower instead of being faster!
+Another interesting optimisation is **v14 to reduce memory footprint**.
+If we try to do it in C++ in a manner more closely analogous to Python (rather than using arrays), it turns out the code becomes many times slower instead of being faster!
 This extra abstraction comes with a big performance hit for this kind of problems.

 Speedups for C++ v13-14 with O3
 - **v13 array           0.05s** (using more memory than needed)